TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 > Whether you use a cereal box or a dedicated filament storage box: always use dessicants like *silica gel* to keep humidity low inside your container.
 The only purpose of these containers is to *shield* your filament spools from environmental humidity.
 This makes sense only when you place silica gel inside the container that *lowers* the humidity.
 Else, humidity inside and outside your container would be the same, and you could as well leave the filament out in the open.

-### Do I Need Active Drying?
+### Active Drying Needed?

-The market for filament dryers has grown significantly, and they are often a considerable investment.
-But is active drying truly necessary?
+In addition to *passive* drying through silica gel, there are also *active* dryers and even storage boxes with built-in (or attachable) dryer.
+This market has grown significantly.
+Dryers are expensive devices, so is it truly necessary?
 While some swear by it, the key consideration is this:

 **Has your filament already absorbed moisture?**

 If filament has absorbed moisture, you **must use** active drying.
 Passive desiccants like silica gel cannot *remove* existing moisture—they only *prevent* further absorption of *new* moisture.

-### Deciding If You Need a Filament Dryer

-Whether you should invest in a filament dryer depends on two main factors:
+Whether **you** should invest in a filament dryer depends on two main factors:

 - **Material:**
   Materials like *PLA* are less hygroscopic and don't absorb much moisture, even if not stored perfectly.
 On the other hand, highly hygroscopic materials like *PVA* can absorb enough moisture to spoil them within hours if left exposed.